wsafight/fixi/README.md

 ```

 In this example, the button will issue a `GET` request to `/demo` and put the resulting HTML into the `innerHTML` of the
 output element with the id `output`.

-Because the `output` element is marked as `fx-ignore` and `fx-action` attributes
-in the content will be ignored.
+Because the `output` element is marked as `fx-ignore`, any `fx-action` attributes in the new content will be ignored.

 ### Events